multiOTP/multiotp/README.md

 79 ERROR: AD/LDAP connection error
 80 ERROR: Server cache error
-81 ERROR: Cache too old for this user, account autolocked 88 ERROR: Device is not defined as a HA slave
+81 ERROR: Cache too old for this user, account autolocked 82 ERROR: User not allowed for this device
+88 ERROR: Device is not defined as a HA slave
 89 ERROR: Device is not defined as a HA master
 94 ERROR: API request error